Lifeforce

 Business partnership dissolved

 Buy-sell agreements fund policies on partners who have since left the business.
-When the arrangement ends, the policy retains market value.
+When the arrangement ends, the policy retains market value that can be captured through a life settlement rather than letting it lapse.

 Don't leave value on the table during a transition.

 Life insurance policies are often forgotten until it's too late to capture their value.
-A few minutes to request a review can mean the difference between walking away with a meaningful sum or walking away with nothing.
+If the policy lapses or is surrendered during the divorce process, both parties lose.
+A few minutes to request a valuation can mean the difference between walking away with a meaningful cash settlement or walking away with nothing.

 See what the market will pay.

-A confidential review is free.
+A confidential valuation is free.
 We'll evaluate your policy and tell you what it's worth on the secondary market before you make any decisions.
+No commitment required.

 Frequently Asked Questions